 Foreign Language Courses at THM

 The THM Language Centre offers numerous foreign language courses for all university departments, including Technical English, Business English, French, Spanish and Chinese.
-In the Language Centre you can also sit a placement test to acquire a certificate documenting your proficiency in English.
+In the Language Centre you can also take a placement test to acquire a certificate documenting your proficiency in English.
 More information is provided in the student catalogue, or you can contact the Language Centre directly.
 The library also has study aids to help you improve your foreign language skills.

 One good way to improve foreign language skills would be to take evening courses at adult education centres.
 Depending on the size of the city or town, course offerings can range from introductory courses in English, French and Italian to conversation courses to courses for language certificate preparation.
 If you are interested in private foreign language schools, make sure you find out about what you receive for your money, group sizes, the qualifications of the faculty and the course offerings.
 Foreign language schools advertise their services in the weekend editions of the national newspapers.